 So you have written a first draft of your college essay, and deep down you know it needs work.
 However, you are feeling a bit stuck because you find it really embarrassing to write about yourself.
-Plus, everyone keeps telling you that your essay must be personal, that it needs to SHOW not TELL, and that it needs to be interesting and grammatically correct.
+Plus, everyone keeps telling you that your admissions essay must be personal, that it needs to SHOW not TELL, and that it needs to be interesting and grammatically correct.
 You know you need help, but where do you turn?

-Sentence-level Improvement—Phase II
+Structure and Sentence-level Improvement—Phase II

-Once your ideas and your main point are in place, it is time to look over your essay and make your sentences more descriptive.
-This is the time to find places where you could SHOW rather than TELL.
+This is also the time to make your sentences more descriptive by finding places where you could SHOW rather than TELL.
 Remember that college admissions officers read hundreds (and sometimes thousands) of essays each year.
 Any essay that leads with a sentence such as, “I spent the last four years taking hip hop dance classes, and I really enjoyed it” will not grab anyone’s attention.
 Here is the lead to the essay that the dancer referenced above wrote:

-Beads of sweat slowly move down my full-body tights as I extend my right leg back, up, and to the side, all from the push up position.
+Beads of sweat slowly move down my full-body tights as I extend my right leg back, up, and to the side, all from the pushup position.
 This is just the beginning of a long night in the dance studio.